What is GDPR? Everything you need to know about the new general data protection regulations | ZDNet

 When do we need to appoint a Data Protection Officer?

 Under the terms of GDPR, an organisation must appoint a Data Protection Officer (DPO) if it carries out large-scale processing of special categories of data, carries out large scale monitoring of individuals such as behaviour tracking or is a public authority.

 In the case of public authorities, a single DPO can be appointed across a group of organisations.While it isn't mandatory for organisations outside of those above to appoint a DPO, all organisations will need to ensure they have the skills and staff necessary to be compliant with GDPR legislation.

 There's no set criteria on who should be a DPO or what qualifications they should have, but according to the Information Commissioner's Office, they should have professional experience and data protection law proportionate to what the organisation carries out.

-Failure to appoint a data protection officer, if required to so by GDPR, could result in a fine.
+Failure to appoint a data protection officer, if required to so by GDPR, could count as non-compliance and result in a fine.

 What does GDPR compliance look like?